craigphicks/semaphore-task-scheduler-js/README.md

 copyright 2020 craigphicks ISC license

 # Outline
-Throttle number of simulataneous tasks similarly (but not identically) to the traditional countable-semaphore paradigm used in multi-threading.
+User friendly interface(s) for scheduling multiple tasks while only allowing a certain number of tasks to enter at the same time.

 # Usage
 Example: